Erudika/para-admin-ui/README.md

 ```
 There's no need to run `npm install`.

-The admin interface is **client-side only** and your secret key is *never* sent over the the network.
+The admin interface is **client-side only** and your secret key is *never* sent over the network.
 Instead,
 a JWT access token is generated locally and sent to the server on each request.

 ## ng-admin and Restangular